Avdrn/github-actions-repository/docs/05-deploying-to-an-environment.md

 ### Adding a deployment stage to our continuous delivery process

-Add a new job (or replace the one added in Option 1) that allow us to deploy our app to an environment that we will call production:
+Add a new job (or replace the one added in Option 1) that will allow us to deploy our app to an environment that we will call production:

 ```yaml
 jobs: